pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 ### Diagnose Issues

-The diagnose command `drush search_api_pantheon:diagnose` (sapd) checks the Search API install and returns an error for any part that is not working.
+The diagnose command `drush search-api-pantheon:diagnose` (sapd) checks the Search API install and returns an error for any part that is not working.

-The `drush search_api_pantheon:select` (saps) command runs the query against the Solr server.
+The `drush search-api-pantheon:select` (saps) command runs the query against the Solr server.
 It is recommended that you use `?debug=true` on any Solr page to allow a query to pass.

 ### Deploy an Updated `config.zip` to your Solr Server